Solo Traveler Photo Tips | Taking Photos When You Travel Alone

 Looking for solo traveler photo tips?

-I am a solo traveler.
-I am single.
-I don’t have a boyfriend or husband who shoots my photos.
-I’m not a model who travels with my own professional photographer or team of photographers.
-Occasionally I will travel with friends or in a group with other journalists or travel bloggers but for the most part, I travel alone.
-When my mother was still alive she used to always say, “Please take a photo of yourself in it!!
+When my mother was still alive she used to always say, “Please take a photo of yourself wherever you are!!
 How do we know if you’re really there?”
 I don’t usually like taking photos of myself but lately, I have been including myself in my photos.
-Perhaps this is in honor of my late mother…I’m not sure.
+Perhaps this is in honour of my late mother…I’m not sure.
 Perhaps a little bit of “photo or it didn’t happen”.
-I thought I would helpful to share some solo traveler photo tips and gear recommendations of what I use when I’m traveling alone.
+I thought it was time to share some solo traveller photo tips and gear recommendations for those travelling alone who want to take photos of themselves.

-The most important part of taking good photos when you are a solo traveler is your gear.
-Lately, I have been toting along my tripod and shooting with my mirrorless camera as well as using my GoPro.
+The most important part of taking good photos when you are a solo traveller is your gear.
+Lately, I have been toting my tripod and shooting with my mirrorless camera as well as using my GoPro.

-I know people frown upon selfie sticks but as someone who travels alone 90% of the time, I am okay with using them.
-I don’t use selfie sticks indoors like in a museum or in places that are packed with people.
-I tend to use them in desolate places.
-No shame in my selfie stick game!
+Selfie sticks are frowned upon, yes I know.
+But as someone who travels alone 90% of the time, I am sometimes okay with using them.
+I don’t use selfie sticks indoors in places like museums or packed with people.
+I tend to use them in desolate places where I cannot find anyone to help me.

 When I take photos on my smartphone, I use the following gear: